google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 [Owen Campbell-Moore](https://twitter.com/owencm) created a mock site for an airline that demonstrates this approach.

-After the user has booked a flight asks if the user would like notifications in case of flight delays.
+After the user has booked a flight it asks if the user would like notifications of flight delays.

 ![Owen Campbell-Moore's example of good UX for push.](./images/ux-examples/owen/owen-good-example.png){: .device-image .center-image }